AndrewJag22/vanet-rsubroker/README.md

 The sub_script.exp file should also have the password changed.

-The created file **/etc/mosquitto/aclfile** should have the broker ID changed.
+The created file **/etc/mosquitto/aclfile** should have the broker ID changed and the broker service should be restarted using:
+    systemctl restart broker.service

 It should be noted that the SSL connection required by MQTT is only supported by Python 3.6.x and lower.